 I use a lot of North American hardwoods such as Swamp Ash, Hard Maple, Black Walnut, Claro Walnut, Redwood, Doug Fir, Koa and Alder.
 I also use Spanish Cedar, Mahogany, Rosewood and Ebony.
 Much of the lumber I use for tops is salvaged old growth.
 All of the Redwood in particular is harvested from 1500+ year old downed Redwood trees which once stood 20' or more in diameter and towered over 400' tall.
-I find that to be incredible.
 I get all of my lumber in rough cut kiln dried form from these great suppliers: Rare Woods USA, Kings Mountain Hardwood and Oregon Wild Wood

 Q: How should I store my guitar?

 I build in a humidity controlled workshop at 45% humidity.
 Ideally your guitar should be stored in a 40% to 50% humidity environment.
-A hanging wall holder is perfectly fine - just be sure that it is not in a location where the guitar will get any direct sunlight exposure, or too close to a fireplace or any other type of heating source.
+Avoiding leaving a guitar in a hot car, or on a wall where it will get prolonged direct sunlight exposure every day, or too close to a fireplace or any other type of heating source.

-Q: What does the small stamped number on the back of my headstock mean?
+Q: What does the small stamped number on the back of the headstock mean?

 The guitars are numbered in chronological order starting with 001 and working up from there.
 So, for example, if you have 062 then you have the 62nd guitar I built.
 A few of the early guitars were not numbered.
 If you have one and are curious what number it is just send a photo and I can tell you all about it!

 Q: What do you use for a finish on your guitars?

 They are finished with a very thin nitrocellulose lacquer.
 I mostly use satin nitro which allows you to spray even thinner than high gloss nitro which requires many coats of build before buffing.
 Some of my early guitars have a thin polyurethane, varnish, or pre cat lacquer.
 If you own one of the early models and want to know what it is finished with just ask and I can let you know!